LuksiePanthera/Lupita-Luksie-Protocol/readme.md

 # Lupita-Luksie Protocol
-## Zenith Calibration Kit
+## Virtual Zenith Calibration Geometry.

 This project maps the sky to the ground.

 Lupita Island (7.5°S) sits directly under the star Rigel (-8.2° dec) and the Witch Head Nebula (-7.9° dec).
 This means these celestial objects pass almost exactly at the Zenith (directly overhead) every night.

-This creates a perfect, natural calibration point for telescopes, spectroscopy, and clock synchronization.
+This creates a perfect, natural calibration point for coordination, navigation or clock synchronization.

-**This creates a predictable, repeatable, verifiable reference point.**
+**This is a predictable, repeatable, verifiable reference point.**

 **A foundational geometric reference for global builders.**